 3) Reduce costs:

-vendor management system in an organization increases visibility, which helps identify hidden costs.
+A vendor management system in an organization increases visibility, which helps identify hidden costs.
 Strong vendor relationships also enable buyers to negotiate better rates by way of discounts and incentives that increase profit margins.

 4) Establish long-term relationships:

-identifying good vendors and strengthening relationships is an important part of vendor management.
+Identifying good vendors and strengthening relationships is an important part of vendor management.
 Ways to improve existing vendor relationships and establish long-term relationships is the main aim of vendor management.
 Sourcing good vendor profiles can also be done by a vendor management system.

 5) Improve admin efficiency: